Oak Class

 Spelling tests are on a Monday morning.
 Children should ensure they have their red spelling book with them each Monday.
 Spelling practice activities can be found here: spelling activity ideas or accessed online the Purple Mash website.

-Spelling lists for Spring term can be found below:
+Spelling lists for Autumn term can be found below:

 Paper copies of these have been handed out to children.
 Please check their bags for these.
 Each week, children will also be given a paper copy of the Look, Say, Cover, Write, Check worksheet to help them to practise their spellings at home.